 Under the supervision and with the participation of our management, we conducted an assessment of the effectiveness of our internal control over financial reporting as of June 30, 2022.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material error in our annual or interim financial statements will not be prevented or detected on a timely basis.
 In Management's Report on Internal Control over Financial Reporting included in our Quarterly Report on Form 10-Q filed for the quarter ended June 30, 2022, our management previously concluded that we maintained effective internal control over financial reporting as of June 30, 2022.
 Our management subsequently concluded that a material weakness existed and our internal control over financial reporting was not effective as of June 30, 2022.
-This determination was made as a result of a misstatement identified for the three and six months ended June 30, 2021 in which the weighted-average shares outstanding used in computing net loss per share attributable to common stockholders, basic and diluted for the three and six months ended June 30, 2021 (collectively, the "Affected Periods"), incorrectly did not give effect to the exchange ratio as prescribed by the Merger Agreement.
-As a result of this error, the net loss per share attributable to common stockholders, basic and diluted was materially overstated for the Affected Periods.
+This determination was made as a result of a misstatement identified for the three and six months ended June 30, 2021 in which the weighted-average shares outstanding used in computing net loss per share attributable to common stockholders, basic and diluted for the three and six months ended June 30, 2021 (collectively, the "Affected Periods"), incorrectly did not give effect to the exchange ratio as prescribed by the Agreement and Plan of Merger, dated December 7, 2021, amended and restated on March 31, 2022, among Virgin Group Acquisition Corp.
+II, Treehouse Merger Sub, Inc., Treehouse Merger Sub II, LLC, and Grove Collaborative, Inc. As a result of this error, the net loss per share attributable to common stockholders, basic and diluted was materially overstated for the Affected Periods.
 The error had no impact on our cash balances, net loss or operating cash flows for the Affected Periods.
 Management is actively engaged in the planning for, and implementation of, remediation efforts to address our material weaknesses from occurring.
-We also cannot assure you that we have taken and are planning to take will be sufficient to prevent future material weaknesses from occurring.
-We also cannot assure you that we have identified all of our existing material weaknesses.
+We also cannot assure you that we have taken and are planning to take will be s